LounesMD/LoRaSIM/README.md

 To run the version with/without the blockchain (from the folder src): `python ./main_{with;without}_blockchain.py`

-N.B.: If you want to modify the positioning strategy, you have to modify the associated function in the right file.
+N.B.: If you want to modify the positioning strategy or else, you have to modify the associated function in the right file.
 Like `generate_Strat_Gateway` in the file `utils/Gateway.py`.